 Internships are normally carried out during the summer months following the sophomore or junior year, but proposals for work during the academic year, or for work to be carried out after graduation, will also receive careful consideration.

 How to Apply

-A student who wishes to compete for an internship should consult with her music professors, and with the chair of the music department’s Susan Rose Internship Committee, regarding the area in which she expects to pursue her work.
-She should then prepare a one-page proposal and a detailed budget (indicating, as specifically required for the internship, the cost of room and board, instruction, and transportation), and submit these documents to the chair of the committee along with an unofficial copy of her academic transcript.
-She should have two brief letters of recommendation (from music professors or others familiar with her work) sent via email to the chair of the committee.
+A student who wishes to compete for an internship should consult with their music professors, and with the chairs of the music department’s Susan Rose Internship Committee, regarding the area in which they expect to pursue work.
+They should then prepare a one-page proposal and a detailed budget (indicating, as specifically required for the internship, the cost of room and board, instruction, and transportation), and submit these documents to the chairs of the committee along with an unofficial copy of their academic transcript.
+They should have two brief letters of recommendation (from music professors or others familiar with their work) sent via email to the chairs of the committee.

-Applications must be submitted to the chair of the committee on or before March 15.
-Awards will be announced in early April.
+Applications must be submitted to the chair of the committee - Andrea Moore, email@example.com.